ceh-forks/fedn/docs/deployment.rst

    -  One host/VM for the combiner

 .. note::
-   In this guide we will deploy using the provived docker-compose templates.
+   In this guide we will deploy using the provided docker-compose templates.
 Please note that additional configurations would be needed for a production-grade network.

 Prerequisites
 -------------